-The Green Route Option for XC211 could cause operational issues for XC212 in that a Link road would result in traffic routing via existing residential area with frontage (Beechwood Grove) however, traffic flows are low.
+At the XC212 - Ballycoskery the emerging preferred solution could cause operational issues in that a Link road would result in traffic routing via existing residential area with frontage (Beechwood Grove) however, traffic flows are low.
 In addition, there is an increased distance of route due to diversion.
+No significant operational issues are anticipated at the XC212 - Ballycoskery site